JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lecture.md

 3. Upload the kernel code to GPU
 4. Request the computation of the kernel (more on this below).
 GPU will put the request for the computation to its queue of works to be performed and once resources are free, it will do the compuation.
 5. The control is immediately returned, which means that CPU can continue doing its job.
-6. CPU can issue a blocking wait till the computation is done, for example fetching the results.
+6. CPU can issue a blocking wait till the computation is done, for example fetching the results, sychronizing with other threads in the block.

 Let's now look at point 4. in more detail.
 Recall that GPU is designed for processing data in parallel, something we can abstract as